-A camping trip isn’t complete without a campfire, a guitar, and some great songs.
+A camping trip isn’t complete without a campfire, guitar, and some great sing-along songs.

-When the sun sets, it’s time to break out a guitar and enjoy some songs together.
+As the sun sets, break out the guitar and enjoy singing with friends and family.
 It brings everyone together, creates fun and laughter, and can make the occasion so much more memorable.

 - You Are My Sunshine, Traditional